bisnad/MotionAnalysis/ClusteringInteractive/README.md

 mocap_joint_weight_file = "configs/joint_weights_xsens_fbx.json"
 ```

-In this code, the string `"data/mocap/"` assigned to the variable  `mocap_file_path`  need to be replaced with the path to the root directory that contains the mocap file(s).
-The string `"Muriel_Take1.fbx"` between square brackets that is assigned to the variable `mocap_files` can be replaced by a single or multiple strings representing the names of the mocap file(s) to be loaded.
-The float value `1.0` that is assigned to the variable `mocap_pos_scale` represents a scaling factor for joint positions.
+The string value assigned to the variable  `mocap_file_path`  needs to be replaced with the path to the root directory that contains the mocap file(s).

+The list of string values assigned  to the variable  `mocap_files` need to be replaced by a single or multiple strings, each one representing the name of a mocap file to be loaded.

+The float value assigned to the variable `mocap_pos_scale` represents a scaling factor for joint positions.
 This factor can be changed if the unit representing joint positions is not "cm".

-The integer value `50` that is assigned to the variable `mocap_fps` can be changed to match the "frames per seconds" of the recording.
-The string `"configs/joint_weights_xsens_fbx.json"` that is assigned to the variable `mocap_joint_weight_file` points to a configuration file that specifies the body part weights associated with skeleton joints.
-This string should point to the configuration file that matches the skeleton topology of the recording.
-Configurations have been prepared for the following mocap systems and recording formats:
+The integer value assigned to the variable `mocap_fps` can be changed to match the "frames per seconds" of the recording.

+The string value assigned to the variable `mocap_joint_weight_file` points to a configuration file that specifies the body part weights associated with skeleton joints.
+This configuration file should match the skeleton topology of the recording.
+Configuration files have been prepared for the following mocap systems and recording formats:

 - configs/joint_weights_captury_bvh.json : [Captury](https://captury.com/) Mocap Recording without hand tracking, BVH Format
 - configs/joint_weights_captury_fbx.json : [Captury](https://captury.com/) Mocap Recording without hand tracking, FBX Format